..

 Multi-purpose clothing (it can be cold at high altitudes and very hot on the plains).
 I also had waterproof clothes, you can do without them... even if we are happy to have them when it starts to rain.

-A good tent, a good sleeping bag, water filtering equipment (although I was only filtering river water, not the spring water, nor the water from wells, nor the water from the pumps in the villages), it's nothing special. except that you have to carry everything, you have to compromise between the bulky and the light equipment.
+A good tent, a good sleeping bag, something to filter water (even though I only filtered water from rivers, not spring water or water from wells or from pumps in villages), is nothing special... except that you have to carry everything, striking a balance between sturdiness and lightness.

 For the stove I had opted for a petrol stove (you can find them anywhere) but I also had a mini gas stove (70g) as a backup.
 The petrol smelling bottle of fuel does not necessarily pass easily at the airport.
 Cooking with gas during the last week allowed the smell to evaporate.